VictorW96/KP-seminar-paper-Fsharp/README.md

 In this section we will look upon the Boolean Parser implementation.
 We will focus on some of the basic ideas.The full code can be viewed in `BooleanCompiler/BooleanParser.fs`.

-#### Combinating
+#### Combinations

-We constuct new parsers with the help of the FParsec library like already seen in the last section.
+We construct new parsers with the help of the FParsec library like already seen in the last section.
 For example we define a `identifer` parser.

 ```Fsharp
 let parseIdentifier:Parser<string, unit> = ws >>. many1SatisfyL isAsciiLetter "identifier"